Having an exercise partner is helpful in many ways. Exercising in a group not only benefits a patient but also is useful for a therapist.

 - As a clinician, I strongly encourage group exercises but I will only do it once a week or once in ten days.
 That way, I can still provide individualized care that I have established in my plan of care.

-- If you are considering group exercises, you need to check insurances of the residents you are selecting.
+- If you are considering group exercises, you need to check the insurances of the residents you are selecting.
 There are some insurances that will not allow group exercises as the plan of care.

-Group exercises can have a strong impact on patient’s life.
+Group exercises can have a strong impact on a patient’s life.
 One thing we need to remember that just like any other exercise approach, group exercises are also not for everybody.
 We need to choose the residents based on their interest and their goals.
 After all, patient-centered approach is the best therapy approach!!
 Please visit my article on types of exercises and contractions for some more information on this.